cantonioupao/multimodal-driving-data/README.md

 Task 3 emphasized on projecting on image 2, each line of scan from the 64 line of scans of the velodyne.
 Each different line id, is projected with a different color depending on each id number.
 The line colors start with the first 8 HSV colors and for the rest of the lines, the colors iterate. ![Laser Line of Scans projected](/pics/task3.jpg)

 ## Task 4 - Motion Distrotion
 Task 4 consisted of 2 subparts.
 Initially it was the projection of the velodyne points on the image frame, where color would signify the distance of the car from each object/pixel on the scene.
-The farther away the less red an object/pixel appears in the image.
+The farther away the less blue an object/pixel appears in the image.
 The difficult part for this exercise is that we had to construct the extrinsic projection matrix ourselves by stacking the R (rotation matrix) and T (translation matrix) together as one => (R|T).
 Then after using it to transform to the cam0 coordinate system, we had to use the rectified projection matrix to change camera reference frame.
 Remember that again we were working with homogenous coordinates to enable simpler and easier transformations among coordinate systems.
 For the second part of the task, the motion blur caused by the motion of the car, as well as the rotation of the velodyne has to be removed.
 During velodyne projection, because of the motion, the points seemed off, relative to the actual image frame.